inBeat/inbeat-website/content/top-influencers/tiktok/painters/argentina/_index.md

 ---
-title: Top 10 Painters TikTok Influencers In Argentina In 2023
+title: Top 10 Painters TikTok Influencers In Argentina In 2024
 description: >-
-  Find top painters TikTok influencers in Argentina in 2023.
+  Find top painters TikTok influencers in Argentina in 2024.
 Most popular hashtags: #parati #fyp #foryou #argentina.
 platform: TikTok
 hits: 25
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: Identify the best TikTok influencers on inBeat.
-text_bottom: Our platform holds 25 TikTok influencers like this in Argentina for you to pitch.
+text_bottom: inBeat has 25 TikTok influencers like this in Argentina for you to pitch.
 profiles:
   - username: "juaquiigonzalez"
     fullname: >-